smarthomeNG/smarthome/doc/user/source/release/1_x_x.rst

     * Changed loop.create_task() for Python 3.7
     * Improved exception handling on network hickups

-* shngAdmin:

-  * Switched to new menu bar
-  * Update to system properties page
-  * Updated pages under system and services menu
-  * Update to logics list and scene list and scene configuration page (basic css grid implementation)
-  * Update to logics parameter and scheduler lists (basic css grid implementation); Added parameter to allow click on header of dropdown menu
-  * Changed handling of boolean value field in item tree
-  * Added tab to configure upcoming websocket module
-  * Update to system properties page
-  * Translations for new startup status; adjusted display size of log files to prevent scrolling of browser window.
-  * Better handling for exception while testing for blog articles
-  * Added gui_type 'readonly' for plugin parameters that are configured by the plugin itself
-  * implemented handling for plugin parameter 'configuration_needed'
-  * added spinner when loading information of configured plugins

 * tests:

   * Changed plugin test for cli to reflect change to multi-instance